-High-Dimensional Scaling of Piecewise Deterministic Monte Carlo
+High-Dimensional Behaviour of Piecewise Deterministic Monte Carlo

 Efficiency Comparison & Asymptotic Variance Estimation